Skip to main content

 Create an Autumn Customer

 When your user signs up, create an Autumn customer.
-This will automatically assign them the Free plan, and grant them 10 premium messages.
+This will automatically assign them the Free plan, and grant them the 10 monthly messages.

 import { useCustomer } from "autumn-js/react";